8ude/WwiseRhythmGame/README.md

-# WwiseRhythmGame
+# QWOP QWOP Revolution
-Sample Rhythm Game for Babycastles Academy
+A Sample Rhythm Game for Babycastles Academy

 This is the project repo for the BabyCastles academy class on creating Rhythm Games in Unity/Wwise!